 HALT and HASS testing methods serve purposes similar to fatigue testing, which is performed on industrial materials such as metal, plastic and polymer.
 With fatigue testing, a material’s resistance to deformation and decomposition are tested under a range of stress volumes.
 Fatigue testing allows manufacturers to determine the strength and resilience of a given material before it is used in a product.

 Before a product is manufactured and released for use in large quantities, it is crucial to have it tested for maximum strength and durability.
 Whether a given part is designed for use in an aircraft, vehicle, military weapon, factory machine or commercial product, lives and property could be at stake if the product fails to perform its intended function.
-To put your product to a series of ultimate tests, contact NTS today to request a free quote.
+To put your product to a series of ultimate tests, contact us today to receive a quote.